Gustavoaluiz/ArchScale/README.md

 ./eval_reason.sh  microsoft/Phi-4-mini-flash-reasoning aime24 output_dir
 ```

 The reasoning evaluation uses vLLM backend with configurable generation parameters and supports multi-GPU evaluation.
 The script requires extra dependencies on `math-verify==0.7.0` and `lighteval==0.10.0`.
+We currently provide the vLLM inference support in this [PR](https://github.com/vllm-project/vllm/pull/20702).

 ## Citation